 From the Press Release:Â â€œSix major genetic lineages account for 95 percent of Native American mtDNA and are distributed everywhere in the Americas,â€ said first author Ugo Perego, director of operations at SMGF. â€œSo we chose to analyze two rare genetic groups and eliminate that â€˜statistical background noise.â€™ In this way, we found patterns … Click to read more!

 Note: there are some great X chromosome inheritance charts below – if you are unable to see them, be sure to click through to the original post!

 Edit (06/17/2014) – Brighter, cleaner charts added below!

 Most genetic genealogists have sent away their cheek swabs to learn about their mitochondrial DNA or their Y-DNA lines.
 Others have explored their autosomal DNA for ancestral information, a field that is growing quickly and will undergo rapid changes as the price of sequencing continues to fall.

 Now genetic genealogists are beginning to discover the ancestral information locked away in the X chromosome.
 Indeed, X chromosome tests have been offered by companies such as Family Tree DNA for a number of years.
-Armed with some of this information as well as the advent of SNP chip information from 23andMe and deCODEme, … Click to read more!
+Armed with some of this information as well as … Click to read more!